Flexiana/framework/doc/modules.md

 ### RBAC

-Wrapper package for tiny-RBAC lib, with initialize role-set, gathering permissions from the actual state, and it contains an interceptor too, to deal with permissions and restrictions.
+Wrapper package for tiny-RBAC lib.
+It initializes role-set and gathers permissions from the actual state.
+It contains an interceptor too, to deal with permissions and restrictions.

 ### Route

 Contains all functions to deal with route dependent functionality.
-Use reitit matcher and router.
+Uses reitit matcher and router.
 Collects request-data for processing it via controller interceptors and action.

 ### Scheduler

-Repeatable execution of function.
-The function get the `:deps` as parameter.
+Repeated function execution.
+The function gets `:deps` as parameter.

 ### SSE